GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Clearing angles
 - same points as in [PVE](#clearing-angles)
 - you must know the map and where people are usually standing (gets you information and [map control](#map-control))
+- once you've taken control of an area, let your team know about it so they don't have to clear it
 - reference: https://www.youtube.com/watch?v=ivh8r0LxgLQ

 ### Counter-strafing